nextgis/docs_ngweb/source/admin_tasks.rst

    :align: center
    :width: 16cm

-   Settings for a resource group.
+   Settings for a resource group

 .. figure:: _static/access_rights_group_for_user_2.png
    :name: ngweb_access_rights_tab_4_pic
    :align: center
    :width: 16cm

-   Settings for root resource group.
+   Settings for root resource group

 Grant a permission to input data using a mobile application to a group of users